GoogleCloudPlatform/PerfKitBenchmarker/getting-started.md

 Installing Prerequisites
 ========================
-Before you can run the PerfKit Benchmaker on Cloud providers you need accounts and access:
+Before you can run the PerfKit Benchmaker, you need account(s) on the Cloud provider(s) you want to benchmark:

 * Get a GCE account to run tests on GCE.
 Our site is https://cloud.google.com
 * Get an AWS account to run tests on AWS.
 Their site is http://aws.amazon.com/